gs1/gs1-syntax-engine/README.md

     * Compiled to native code for use as a shared library (Linux / MacOS / BSD) or dynamic-link library (Windows).
     * Compiled to WebAssembly (or JavaScript) for use in a browser-based web application or Node.js application.
   * A C# .NET wrapper class that provides an object interface to the native library from managed code, using Platform Invoke (P/Invoke).
+  * A Java wrapper class that provides an object interface to the native library from managed code, using Java Native Interface.
+  * Preliminary Kotlin code demonstrating how to use the Java wrapper around the native library in an Android Studio project to create an Android app.
+  * Preliminary Swift code demonstrating how to use the native library in an Xcode project ot create an iOS app.
   * Several example applications:
     * A demonstration console application whose code shows how to use the native library.
     * A demonstration desktop application using Windows Presentation Foundation (WPF) whose code shows how to use the C# .NET wrapper to access the native library.